 Besides, it was a Tuesday evening, and there was nothing to do but watch TV and talk about nothing.
 Could be worse.
 Something dramatic could be happening.
 Almost as that thought occurred to me, Erik burst into the room.

 Now, Erik’s a pint-sized piece of jerky.
 He’s nine years old, turning ten this year, and is smarter than I am, which isn’t fair goddamn it.
 It was all over the news when we found out about his alternate personality-slash-past-life Vladislaus, since having a split personality with one of your past lives was an almost unheard-of condition; the fact that it just had to be the scion of the Colville line didn’t help our positive publicity.
-There is a cult somewhere in San Diego that thinks my brother is the herald of the End Times, and that when he’s older, he’ll user in the destruction of the world.
+There is a cult somewhere in San Diego that thinks my brother is the herald of the End Times, and that when he’s older, he’ll usher in the destruction of the world.
 It’s cute.

 Seeing Erik burst into the den and start shrieking about butchering Turks in a heavy Transylvanian accent, hoisting an ego the size of a man three times Erik’s body weight and throwing paraphernalia around the room in a temper tantrum, was a pretty normal, although annoying, event.
 Vlad wasn’t so bad most days, but every now and then he’d pop out, take over, and throw a fit.
 It must suck, being an ancient dead conqueror, trapped in a nine-year-old’s body.
 I feel for Vlad, I really do, but I saw no reason for him to be so nasty about it.